MedportalProject/CDE-Tools/README.md

   </a>
 </h1>

+## CDE Tools: An easy-to-use Excel add-in for query ontology terminology, CDEs and CRF.
 ### Introduction

 CDE Tools is an easy-to-use Excel add-in for query terminology, common data elements (CDEs), and CRFs based on ExcelDNA [1].
 Users can search terms from BioPortal [2], MedPortal [3], and OLS [4] and search CDEs and CRFs in the CDE Portal, and direct inset in Excel sheets.